yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_compute_instance.html.markdown

 * `resources.0.cores` - Number of CPU cores allocated for the instance.
 * `resources.0.core_fraction` - Baseline performance for a core, set as a percent.
 * `boot_disk` - The boot disk for the instance.
 Structure is documented below.
-* `secondary_disk` - List of secondary disks attached to the instance.
-Structure is documented below.
 * `network_interface` - The networks attached to the instance.
 Structure is documented below.
 * `network_interface.0.ip_address` - An internal IP address of the instance, either manually or dynamically assigned.
 * `network_interface.0.nat_ip_address` - An assigned external IP address if the instance has NAT enabled.
+* `secondary_disk` - List of secondary disks attached to the instance.
+Structure is documented below.
+* `scheduling_policy` - Scheduling policy configuration.
+The structure is documented below.
 * `created_at` - Instance creation timestamp.

 ---